DXHeroes/knowledge-base-content/CONTRIBUTING.md

     - max.
 250 characters long
   - **tags**
     - visible for use in the Article detail
-    - used to connect issues and practices with other similar areas than aspect or stage
+    - used to connect problems and practices with other similar areas than aspect or stage
     - each tag has it's own detail (e.g. [tag design](https://developerexperience.io/tags/desing))
     - amount of tags for the article is not limited
   - **keywords**